-The Boston Street Gallery picks up steam in the city’s art world and has only been showcases Philadelphia based artists.
+The Boston Street Gallery, in their 5th year, has been constantly picking up steam in the city’s art world.
+The gallery has been privileged to show some remarkable Philadelphia artists and has only been, since conception, to only show Philadelphia based artists.
 Nestled in a residential corner of Fishtown area, the Boston Street Gallery, 2539 E. Boston St., may have an unassuming facade, but is a revolving home to art from some of the most creative, Philadelphia artists.

-Jeff Harris, owner of the Boston Street Gallery, has been involved in the arts since the 1970s.
-While he had always wanted to own and run his own gallery, the cards did not fall into place for Harris until 2015
+Jeffrey P. Harris, owner of the Boston Street Gallery, has been involved in the arts since the 1970s.
+Along with producing art himself, he also had always wanted to own and run his own gallery.
+Finally the cards fell into place for Jeff in 2015.

 While the gallery may be the only one around this neighborhood , formed in May 2015 and held the first exhibit in September 2015.
 The building on Boston Street has a longstanding relationship with the arts.
 Jeff has owned the building since 1987 where he has always used the space primarily as a studio for his own work.

 “I bought [the building] in 1987 and the neighborhood was vastly different then, It’s really like night and day,

 Through the years, I has watched the neighborhood transform and its people progress.
 From a neighborhood closed to the arts to one that values the gallery next door, the rise of the Boston Street Gallery is closely related to the changing tides of Fishtown.

 “They’re developing Frankford ave. in such a way, that it’s turning into what South Street used to be, and that’s really wild to see all the changes happening around,” Harris said.